 - analyse and discuss current problems and debates in the areas of Communication, Media and Journalism Studies,

-- plan, conduct and communicate minor investigations in the fields of Media, Communication and Journalism Studies, through collecting, compiling and analysing relevant information.
+- plan, conduct and communicate - orally and in writing – minor investigations in the fields of Media, Communication and Journalism Studies, through collecting, compiling and analysing relevant information,

 Judgement and approach

-- account for and discuss the main social implications of organisational communication, media and journalism,
+- identify the main social implications of organisational communication, media and journalism,

 - reflect on ethical problems and challenges in the areas of media, communication and journalism practices.

 The purpose of this course is to provide an overview of key concepts and themes in the three sub-fields of Media and Communication Studies; Media Studies, Communication Studies and Journalism Studies.
 It is divided into three modules, each giving a three weeks introduction to one of the particular fields.
 An introductory week will provide a basic overview of the field, by sketching the ‘big picture’ and identifying interrelations, connections and (dis)continuities in the broad field of Media, Communication and Journalism Studies, before the students get acquainted with the special features of each strand.